Colombian Netflix star killed aged 23 in machete attack

 It has also been reported that his body was bludgeoned in the moments before his death.

-An unnamed 19 year old has been arrested on suspicion for the murder, according to the head of local police Nicolás Suárez.
+An unnamed 19 year old has been arrested on suspicion of the murder, according to the head of local police Nicolás Suárez.

 Speaking to local news outlet Noticias RCN, Suárez said: “The Valle Police Department reports that thanks to the timely information provided by citizens, the capture of a 19-year-old man was achieved, who had allegedly participated in the homicide of Kevin Andres Munoz Tovar, a renowned actor from a Colombian film.